Evin Demirhan Yavuz: Sports career

 In 2022, she competed in the 50 kg event at the Yasar Dogu Tournament held in Istanbul, Turkey.
 In March 2022, she won the gold medal in the 50 kg event at the 2022 European Wrestling Championships held in Budapest, Hungary.
 A few months later, she won the gold medal in the 50 kg event at the 2022 Mediterranean Games held in Oran, Algeria.

 She won the silver medal in the women's 50 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.
 She competed in the women's 50 kg event at the 2024 Summer Olympics in Paris, France.

-Evin Demirhan Yavuz competed in the women's freestyle 50 kg event at the 2025 European Wrestling Championships.
-She defeated Natallia Varakina (UWW) 7–0 in the quarterfinals and Romania's Alina Vuc 7–5 in the semifinals to reach the final.
-In the gold medal match, she lost 8–0 to Ukraine's Oksana Livach, taking the silver medal.
-At the 2025 World Wrestling Championships in Zagreb, Croatia, Turkish wrestler Evin Demirhan Yavuz won the bronze medal in the women’s 50 kg category.
-In the bronze medal match, she defeated Mongolia’s Munkhnar Byambusuran 3–2.
-Despite trailing 2–0 early in the match and facing an appeal from the Mongolian side—which was ultimately rejected—Demirhan recovered to level the score before securing the win.